model-railroad/sdb/README.md

 The message queue is also a poor way to share frequently changing data between modules, as well as to handle configuration data.

-Thus a suggestion is to have a singleton global dictionary as a Data Store.
+Thus the current implementation is to have a singleton global dictionary as a Data Store.
 Some keys are transient data, whereas others are backed up to Non-Volatile Storage (NVS).

 Whereas it makes more sense for each module to have its own message queue, the data store is a global singleton.
 Accessors must be thread safe as they can be used by any threaded module.